-This summer I was able to try some of the fruit fresh off the shrub.
-It was tart, but beautiful, and the juices stained my hand in a pretty way - could this be used as a dye?.
+Last summer I was able to try some fruit fresh off a friend's shrub.
+It was tart, but beautiful, and the juices stained my hand in a pretty way - could this be used as a dye?
 The nutritious fruit is used in baking and jams/jellies - not so much fresh due to the tartness.

 it's a colonizer that grows new branches from the roots to form a thicket - so keep this characteristic in mind while you think about where you want to plant it (we think this colonizing feature is an asset)

 USDA Hardiness Zones

 East Coast, Midwest

 Soil Moisture Requirements

 Grow chokeberry in full sun for the best flowering and fruit production.
 As an edible ornamental, you want all the fruit you can get.
 Aronia is a highly adaptable colonizer that can take some drought (it looks a little ragged though), but loves typical garden pampering of water from the sprinkler during dry times.
 We read that it's adaptable to wet soils becuase it grows streamside and in bogs too.

 Is this the "new" superfruit I've been reading about?
 Yes, Aronia arbutifolia and Aronia melanocarpa, both United States natives, are touted superfruits, full of antioxidants.
 What's hilarious is that they've been growing right next door all this time!